-We have also continued a joint educational program with the Center for Development Studies (ZEF) at the University of Bonn, Germany since 2014.
-Through this collaboration, students are enjoying opportunities to encounters with various students and faculties from ZEF and learn true interdisciplinary sciences for the development by the joint lectures and field practices.
+In addition, we have a strong partnership with the Center for Development Studies (ZEF) at the University of Bonn, Germany, and have conducted joint educational programs since 2014.
+IPADS students can enjoy opportunities to encounter ZEF students and faculties, and learn true interdisciplinary sciences related to development studies through joint physical lectures and field practices.

 We are looking forward to receiving your applications to this program and working together to contribute to the world as global citizens.